MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-create-crossplat-sudo-sshkeys.md

 ## Create an SSH key for authentication

+> [!TIP]
+> SSH keys are only used for agent maintenance operations and are not used for monitoring, ensure you're creating the key for the correct user if using multiple accounts.

 The following procedures create an SSH key for the `scomuser` account that was created in the previous examples.

 ### Generate the SSH key